dsal/Computer-Vision/README.md

   - **Smart Cameras** → embeds processing power directly into cameras.
 The techniques are FPGA/ASIC Chips (Enable real-time edge detection or object tracking without a PC) and event cameras (Mimic the human retina with microsecond latency used in high-speed robotics).
 For example, surveillance cameras with on-device facial recognition.

 # 1.7.
 How these areas connect
+CV is a symphony of interdisciplinary domains, each contributing essential capabilities to transform raw visual data into actionable intelligence.
+Below is a clear breakdown of how these areas interlink to form a cohesive pipeline, along with real-world examples of their synergy:
-  - Physics & Imaging → Models how light interacts with surfaces (radiance, reflections).
+  - **Physics & Imaging** → Models how light interacts with surfaces (radiance, reflections).
+It provides the input for signal processing (e.g., modeling lens distortions or LiDAR reflections).
+In addition, it informs robotics about material properties (e.g., glare on roads for autonomous vehicles).
+For example, a self-driving car’s camera adjusts exposure based on physics-based radiance models to handle sunlight glare.
-  - Signal Processing → Transforms raw sensor data (Fourier transforms, wavelets).
-  - Image Processing → Enhances and segments images for analysis.
-  - Computer Vision & AI → Recognizes objects, scenes, patterns.
+  - **Signal Processing** → Transforms raw sensor data (Fourier transforms, wavelets).
+It cleans data for image processing (e.g., denoising MRI scans with wavelet transforms).
+In additoin, it extracts features for AI models (e.g., frequency-domain patterns in facial recognition).
+For example, satellite imagery uses Fourier transforms to compress data before analysis.
+  - **Image Processing** → Enhances and segments images for analysis.
+It feeds preprocessed data to computer vision/AI (e.g., edge-detected images for object detection).
+Also, it supports robotics with real-time segmentation (e.g., identifying obstacles in industrial settings).
+For example, medical imaging software sharpens X-rays before tumor detection by a CNN.
+  - **Computer Vision & AI** → Recognizes objects, scenes, patterns.
+It relies on image processing for clean inputs.
+Also, it directs robotics with actionable insights (e.g., a robot arm picking items identified by a vision model).
+For example, retail AI uses object recognition to monitor shelf inventory, triggering restocking robots.
-  - Robotics & Smart Applications → Uses vision for automation and real-world interaction.
+  - **Robotics & Smart Applications** → Uses vision for automation and real-world interaction.
+It is related with physics for environmental interaction (e.g., drone avoiding reflections on water).
+In addition, it uses AI outputs for decision-making (e.g., warehouse robots navigating via real-time object detection).
+For example, agricultural drones analyze crop health (CV) and spray pesticides (robotics) using multi-spectral imaging (signal processing).

 # 1.8.
 Deep learning for computer vision
 Deep learning has revolutionized computer vision by replacing handcrafted features with end-to-end learning models.
 Key Architectures and methods of deep learning for CV are: